graphql/graphql-spec/Section 5 -- Validation.md

 ** Formal Specification **

-  * For each {selection} in the document
+  * For each {argument} in the document
-  * Let {arguments} be the set of argument provided to the {selection}
+  * Let {value} be the Value of {argument}
+  * If {value} is not a Variable
-  * Let {targetField} be the target field of a given {selection}
+    * Let {argumentName} be the Name of {argument}.
-  * Let {argumentDefinitions} be the set of argument definitions of {targetField}
+    * Let {argumentDefinition} be the argument definition provided by the parent field or definition named {argumentName}.
-  * For each {literalArgument} of all {arguments} with literal for values.
-    * The type of {literalArgument} must equal the type of the argument definition OR
+    * Let {type} be the type expected by {argumentDefinition}.
-    * The type of {literalArgument} must be coercible to type of the argument definition
+    * The type of {literalArgument} must be coercible to {type}.

 ** Explanatory Text **

-Argument literal values must be compatible with the type defined on the type that literal is being passed to.
+Literal values must be compatible with the type defined by the argument they are being provided to, as per the coercion rules defined in the Type System chapter.

-This means either
-  * the types must match equally or
-  * the types must be coercible.

 For example, an Int can be coerced into a Float.